What is CRM? Why is it Essential for Businesses?

 CRM is not enterprise-only software.
 It is the operating system for any business that wants its commercial memory to outlive any single employee.
 For an SME, the cost is modest, the rollout is short, the payback is fast, and the GDPR posture improves dramatically.

-For an English-UI, GDPR-compliant, mobile-first cloud CRM with pipeline, proposal management and analytics in one place, Musterio cloud CRM is a strong starting point.
 For deeper context, see our cloud CRM proposal management guide, how to choose a CRM, Excel vs. CRM, how to track customers, what is a sales pipeline; for plans visit the pricing page.

 Frequently Asked Questions